ANNUAL DEN ROOFTOP PARTY

 Den Corner Restaurants and 5280 Magazine celebrate the annual “Den Rooftop Party”

-We are saddened to see the damage caused by the recent hurricanes, Irma and Harvey.
-With our Rooftop Party co-sponsored with 5280 Magazine coming up October 3 & 4, we decided to share donations raised from this event to the hurricane relief efforts in Florida and Texas.
+We are saddened to see the damage caused by the recent hurricanes, Harvey, Irma, Maria as well as the earthquakes in Mexico.
+With our Rooftop Party co-sponsored with 5280 Magazine coming up October 3 & 4, we decided to share donations raised from this event to the hurricane and earthquake relief efforts in addition to Japan.
 We need to do this when our home front is in crisis.

 Please come and enjoy a lovely evening of street food and music.
-We’ll have donation stations for the Hurricane Relief for those who may want to contribute something extra.
+We’ll have donation stations for the relief efforts for those who may want to contribute something extra.

 We also have a famous castle called Kumamoto Castle, built in 1467 and it is the only black castle and one of the top 3 most beautiful castles in Japan.